 - Pre-heat oven to 425 F.

-- Wash potatoes well and dry them with kitchen towel.
+- Wash potatoes well and dry them with a kitchen towel.

 - Stab potatoes all over a few times with a fork.